sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

     updateability/process (21 CFR 812.25(f)).

-FDA intends to review this information in the context of the overall benefit-risk assessment of investigational devices as outlined in the guidance “Factors to Consider When Making Benefit- Risk Determinations for Medical Device Investigational Device Exemptions.”^84 Therefore, approval of an IDE based on the documentation recommended above does not preclude the possibility of future cybersecurity questions or concerns being raised during review of a subsequent marketing application.
+FDA intends to review this information in the context of the overall benefit-risk assessment of investigational devices as outlined in FDA’s guidance “Factors to Consider When Making Benefit-Risk Determinations for Medical Device Investigational Device Exemptions.”
+Therefore, approval of an IDE based on the documentation recommended above does not preclude the possibility of future cybersecurity questions or concerns being raised during review of a subsequent marketing application.
 This is, in part, due to the understanding that design changes